the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 // output: robin
 ~~~~~~~~

 Last but not least there exists the `default` statement.
-It can be used for a few use cases.
+It can be used for a few use cases:

 * to export and import a single functionality
 * to highlight the main functionality of the exported API